 If your child is hurting, diaper changes won’t be easy.
 Rashes are easy to spot but be mindful of other problems like yeast infections or UTIs which may not be accompanied by a rash.

-Talk to your pediatrician about treatment options.
+If your child is showing any of these symptoms, talk to your pediatrician about treatment options.
 Once the problem has cleared up, you should have a much easier time with diaper changes.

 Wait and give warning